linode/apl-docs/docs/get-started/labs/monitor-workloads.md

 sidebar_label: Monitor Workloads
 ---

 When your application is deployed, you would of course like to get an alert when you application (service) is not available anymore.
-To automatically monitor you applications for availability, APL automatically configures a prope to monitor your service.
+To automatically monitor you applications for availability, a prope to monitor your service is automatically configured.

 ## Monitor your application for availability

-1. [Create a Service](expose-services.md) for your app in APL.
+1. [Create a Service](expose-services.md) for your app.
 The service can have an Exposure ingress of type `Cluster` or `Ingress`.

 2. Open Prometheus: